-The State Board of Licensed Professional Counselor Examiners will hold a VIRTUAL Stakeholder Meeting for the Board to receive feedback on the implementation of Colorado House Bill 19-1129 (Prohibiting mental health care providers from engaging in conversion therapy with a patient under eighteen years of age), and the subsequent proposed draft rule.
+The State Board of Licensed Professional Counselor Examiners will hold a Permanent Rulemaking Hearing to consider adopting revisions to Rule 1.6(A), to implement Colorado House Bill 19-1129, which prohibits mental health care providers from engaging in conversion therapy with patients under eighteen years of age.

 - Webinar Registration

-- December 3, 2020: Joint Mental Health Stakeholder Meeting Recording
+- December 3, 2020: Joint Stakeholder Meeting Recording

 Emergency and Permanent Rulemaking Hearing - 9/25/20